farhad-here/resturant_website/README.md

 # 🥘It is a Responsive Resturant website(front-end) with animation

-## It is responsive and i used sass and W3JS

-### ✍️It is responsive for phone, tablet and ipad, laptop and desktop, Tv
+✍️It is responsive for phone, tablet and ipad, laptop and desktop, Tv

+## 🎩information:
+- responsive✔️
+- sass✔️
+- W3JS✔️

 ---